-The number of hours worked shows an improvement to the previous quarter by +1.6% and to the same quarter of the previous year (+5.1%).
-Per capita hours worked increase on a quarterly basis (+0.6%) and on year-on-year (+0.4%).
-Short-time working allowance hours grow by 1.3 hours per 1,000 hours worked in comparison with the first quarter 2023.
+Per capita hours worked increase on a quarterly basis (+0.3%) while decrease on an annual basis (-0.8%).
+Short-time working allowance hours decrease by 0.1 hours per 1.000 hours worked in comparison with the first quarter 2024.

-Temporary employment agency jobs on quarterly basis, record a decrease of 0.4% while, on an annual basis, they decrease significantly, reaching -3.5%.
-On-call jobs increase both on an economic basis (+2.7%) and, notably, on an annual basis (+3.7%).
+Temporary employment agency jobs record an increase on a quarterly basis (+0.6%), reversing a negative trend over the last four quarters; on an annual basis their decrease persists (-1.9%).
+On-call jobs increase both on a quarterly basis (+1.6%) and on an annual basis (+5.8%).

-The seasonally adjusted index of labour costs per full time equivalent (Fte) on a quarter-on-quarter basis, increases slightly by 0.1%, with the same intensity in its components (wages and social contributions).
-On a year-on-year basis, total labour cost increases by 1.6%, as a result of a growth in wages (+1.8%) significantly higher than that of social contributions (+0.9%).
+The seasonally adjusted index of labour cost per full-time equivalent (Fte) increases by 1.5% compared to the previous quarter due to a rise in wages and a more significant growth in social contributions, equal to 2.2%.
+On a year-on-year basis, total labour cost increases by 4.6% (with wages increasing by +4.1% and social contributions by +6.3%).

-The seasonally adjusted vacancy rate is 2.1%, down 0.3 percentage points compared to the previous quarter.
-On an annual basis, the vacancy rate is 2.5%, down 0.2 percentage points compared to the same quarter of the previous year.
+The seasonally adjusted vacancy rate is 1.9%, going down of 0.1 percentage points compared to the previous quarter.

-The Italian Methodological note shows the confidence intervals of sample estimates of the main notseasonally adjusted indicators of labour supply and demand.
+The Italian Methodological note shows the confidence intervals of sample estimates of the main not-seasonally adjusted indicators of labour supply and demand.